Akarsh-09/Brick-Breaker/Readme.md

 # Brick Breaker
 ## Description
-• Developed an interactive Brick Breaker game with **real-time physics** using Java Swing.
+• Developed an interactive Brick Breaker game with **real-time physics** using Java Swing,

 • Integrated **event-driven controls** and **collision detection**, ensuring smooth gameplay.

 • Optimized using **timer** and **dynamic brick-breaking system** with **restart** and **win/loss** conditions.

 ## How-to-play Instructions: